Vigilantes of Love: History

 The band formed in 1990 in Athens, Georgia, where Bill Mallonee attended the University of Georgia.
 The act developed as a mostly acoustic, side-project of The Cone Ponies, the last in a long series of line-ups beginning in the mid-1980s with Windows and Walls, and Bed of Roses.
 For their first two recording projects—Jugular and Drivin' the Nails—the band performed as a trio between Mallonee, Mark Hall (accordion), and Jonathan "Dog-Mess Jonny" Evans (harmonica).
 The Athens, Georgia, performance venues in which they were booked regularly included The Flying Buffalo, the 40-Watt Club, Rockfish Palace, Uptown Lounge, and their musical "home"—The Downstairs Restaurant (now DT's Down Under).
 For the third and subsequent albums, guitarist and multi-instrumentalist Billy Holmes played an increasingly important role.
 Later, when greater local success led increasingly to engagements more widely in the Southeast, and with the departure of Mark Hall and Dog-Mess Jonny, the band then re-formed as a traditional touring four-piece rock band including front man Mallonee, Newton Carter, David LaBruyere (later became bass player for John Mayer), and Travis McNabb (later of Better Than Ezra and Sugarland).

 The band was signed to Capricorn Records following their third album, Killing Floor.
 Mallonee has stated that Capricorn's lack of investment in a music video to support Vigilantes made it difficult for them to break out in the broader marketplace.

 With Mallonee serving as Vigilantes of Love's frontman, the band's "Double Cure" was nominated for a 1997 Dove Award in the Alternative/Modern Rock Recorded Song of the Year category.
 The band experienced controversy in the CCM market for the song "Love Cocoon."
 The song, which described marital sex, led to the band's album Slow Dark Train being dropped by some Christian bookstores.

 After many years of successful touring nationally and abroad — the UK and the Netherlands being particularly fond of Mallonnee's music.
 The band disbanded in 2001 as Mallonee went solo as a singer-songwriter/guitarist/raconteur playing to the renewed interest in roots-music Americana.

-The band reformed in November 2008.
-The band played its first show back together on November 20 at the 40 Watt Club.
-That version of the band only lasted a short time before it broke up, and Mallonee returned to his solo career.